 10.4.7 Overpayment.
 Payroll deductions for overpayments resulting from administrative error are governed by standards in NH RSA 275:48.
 An employee may write a check for the overpayment or agree to payroll deductions to recover the overpayment.
 Repayments made by payroll deductions require a voluntary, written repayment agreement from the employee and may not exceed 20% of the employee's gross pay for a pay period.
 The agreement must include: (1) the dates the deductions will begin and end, (2) the amount of the deduction as agreed upon by the employee and employer, and (3) an agreement as to whether the employer can take the remaining balance from the last check in cases of termination or retirement.
 The payroll deductions will begin one pay period after the date of the written agreement.
-Should an overpayment not be recovered through payroll deductions or via personal check, USNH will pursue payment through Campus Credits and Collection or the court system.

 10.4.8 Benefit deductions will occur as authorized by the employee's enrollment in the fringe benefit program and as defined by the plan year.

 10.4.9 Optional Benefit and Activity Deductions.
-Additional payroll deductions for optional benefits and/or campus-related programs (parking, cultural arts campaign, etc.) shall occur as designated by the specific program and/or employee's written authorization.
+Additional payroll deductions for optional benefits and/or institutional-related programs (parking, cultural arts campaign, etc.) shall occur as designated by the specific program and/or employee's written authorization.
 In general, the amount of the deduction should be in whole dollar units.

 10.4.10 Professional Organizations.
 Dues deductions for professional organizations are governed by the Administrative Board or by labor contract agreement, and are currently defined by contract or else during a four-pay cycle during October and November each year.
 No new deductions may be added without formal approval.

-11.3 Institutional PA compensation policies should reflect financial prudence as well as marketplace realities.
+11.3 Institutional EO compensation policies should reflect financial prudence as well as marketplace realities.
 One of the main goals of a compensation policy should be to attract, reward and retain an effective senior leadership team.